Maison

 C. Conductivité thermique

 Along with heat retention, heat conductivity is another important factor to consider.
 Cast aluminum outshines cast iron in terms of heat conductivity.
 It conducts heat quickly and evenly across the surface, ensuring efficient and precise cooking.
 This property is especially advantageous when it comes to achieving uniform browning and reducing the risk of unevenly cooked food.
-Cast iron, although capable of distributing heat evenly once it is heated, may require more time to reach an even temperature due to its lower conductivity.
+Fonte, although capable of distributing heat evenly once it is heated, may require more time to reach an even temperature due to its lower conductivity.

 D. Résistance à la corrosion